rkuehn-uofl/libguides/README.md

 # libguides
-University of Louisville Libraries Repository of LibGuides Scripts
+University of Louisville Libraries Repository for LibGuides Scripts